hkage/django-issue-synchronisation/README.rst

 ======

-`Andi Albrecht`__ wrote the first Trac methods, which are the base for the synchronisation plugin used in django-issue-synchronisation.
+`Andi Albrecht`__ wrote the first Trac methods, which are the base for the synchronisation plugin used in ``django-issue-synchronisation`.

 Features
 ========